 For panoramic photos, your choices are 7:5 and 16:9.
 And if you want a square picture for Instagram, then pick 1:1.

-4. Learn How to Use Photo, Square, and Pano
+4. Learn How to Use Photo, Square, Pano and Multiple Lenses

 Of course, the iPhone offers more shooting modes than the Photo, Square, and Pano.
 But we grouped them together because they’re the ones you’ll need if you don’t want to crop your images.